qi2024satellite/qsmc2024.github.io/index.md

 ## Contact

-For inquiries or more information, please contact: qi2023satellite@qc.ee.es.osaka-u.ac.jp
+For inquiries or more information, please contact: qi2024satellite@osaka-u.ac.jp　（under preparation）

 ## Organizers

 - Keisuke Fujii
+- Tsubasa Ichikawa
 - Takefumi Miyoshi
 - Makoto Negoro
 - Yasunari Suzuki
-- Tsubasa Ichikawa
+(Alphabetical order)

 We look forward to seeing you at the workshop!